MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 When thinking about creating an app that will live within and build upon the Microsoft 365 ecosystem of apps, it's important to consider how it will aid your users in doing their work and completing their daily tasks.
 After all, time saved in context switching not only makes for a more productive user, but also a happier one.
 By leveraging the ability of Microsoft Teams apps to extend across Microsoft 365, you can reduce the amount of code you need to write and maintain.

-Additionally, by being thoughtful in your app planning, including how your copilot interacts with the other extensibility options of Microsoft 365, you can create an experience that's more cohesive and introduces less friction to users as they go about their work.
+Additionally, by being thoughtful in your app planning, including how your copilot plugins interact with the other extensibility options of Microsoft 365, you can create an experience that's more cohesive and introduces less friction to users as they go about their work.
 To better understand how to accomplish that, it can be useful to think about some of the common categories of apps that tend to be created within the Microsoft 365 ecosystem and consider how you can take advantage of the extension opportunities available to you within Microsoft 365.

 The following sections highlight common components of different app categories, though not exhaustive, these list are meant to help you get a general understanding of some possible features to consider during design.
 Some categories also provide app design playbooks to help you get started.